Updated: Jan 4

 Our In-Country D2C staff are attempting to maintain a level of normalcy in the Family Home – including occasional field trips, birthday celebrations and English tutoring classes.
 The children primarily stay within the gates of the house as the roads are unsafe and have only been able to attend a handful of school days since the academic year began.
 D2C’s community programs are heavily impacted at this time as well.
 Our partner school St. Anne’s remains closed and our After School Tutoring program is not currently able to operate.
 The same goes for our Livelihood program.
 Our staff is using ingenuity for procurement of essential needs such as water and food whose prices have skyrocketed and continue to do so every day.
 D2C’s leadership is working to ensure our Haitian staff has the means to provide for our children in an increasingly volatile environment.
 However, we need YOUR help.

 Please consider helping D2C bring light and hope to this dark state of affairs by making a donation to our organization.
 100% of all donations will go directly towards essential services such as clean water, food, shelter, school tuition and access to additional academic resources.
 It is our goal to raise at least $15,000 to continue our work and create meaningful impact on the ground in Haiti.
-You can go to our Crowdrise page or our website to make a donation.
+You can help by making a donation.
 Additionally, please consider selecting D2C on Amazon Smile as your charity of choice.
 For each item you buy on Amazon, 0.5% of the purchase cost will be donated to D2C.